How can I access my home computer from work or school?

 Users who have Windows XP Professional installed on their computers can also use the Windows XP Professional Remote Desktop option to remotely access their computer.
 Additional information about how to do this can be found here.

 Below is additional information about potential problems you may encounter when using any of the above solutions.

 - Firewall - Any firewall protecting your home, work, or school network must be open for many of these software programs or services to communicate with other computers.
 If you have a software firewall program running on your computer you must unblock or open the port for the program when prompted.
 Some schools and corporations have a hardware firewall that will block almost all outside Internet traffic making it difficult if not impossible for many of these solutions to work.

-- Static IP vs. Dynamic IP - Many of the programs will require you to specify the IP address of your computer.
-If you do not have a static IP address this address will change each time you connect to the Internet.
-This can make it difficult to connect if your computer is consistently changing its IP address.
+- Static IP vs. Dynamic IP - Many of the programs require you to specify the IP address of your computer.
+If you do not have a static IP address, the address changes each time you connect to the Internet.

-- Modem vs. always on connection - If your home computer is connecting to the Internet using a Modem instead of an always on connection such as a broadband connection you must keep your modem connected in order to connect to the computer.
+- Modem vs. always on connection - If you connect to the Internet using a Dial-up Modem instead of broadband you must keep your modem connected to the computer.

 - Plug-ins and additional software - Many of the online services that allow you to remotely connect to another computer over your browser will require that a plug-in be installed into the browser or a third-party program be installed.
 Some work and school computers may prohibit you from doing this.

 - Computer must be on - Finally, the computer you want to connect to must remain powered on.